gugahoa/bank_accounting/CONTRIBUTING.md

 2. Update the README.md if necessary, and the [Design Decisions](#design-decisions) section
 3. Ensure that the [Database Model](#database-model) is up to date
 4. Ensure you have tests covering the core parts of the pull request
-5. Open the PR and ask for review from any maintainer.
+5. Open the PR and ask for a review from any maintainer.
 The sign-off from one maintainer is already enough to merge the PR.

 ## Design Decisions